Mick235711/Beijing-Subway-Tools/README.md

 (For map-related tasks, also requires `numpy`, `matplotlib` and `scipy`)

-(For finding the longest route in the network, requires `networkx`)
+(For finding the longest route in the network, requires `networkx` or optionally `graphillion` for finding non-repeating paths)

 # Add a New City/Subway Line/Train/...
 See [specification.md](docs/specification.md) for the specifications (format of JSON5 files within `data/`) you need to